wankdanker/node-discover/README.md

 		d.demote(true); //this node is no longer eligible to become a master node.

+### join(channel, messageCallback)
-* join - join a channel on which to receive messages/objects
+Join a channel on which to receive messages/objects

 		var Discover = require('node-discover');
 		var d = new Discover();